 If there is any fixed star in our constitutional constellation, it is that no official, high or petty, can prescribe what shall be orthodox in politics, nationalism, religion, or other matters of opinion, or force citizens to confess by word or act their faith therein.
 West Virginia State Board of Education v.
 Barnette (1943).

-—Quoted in Ilya Shapiro and Jayme Weber, “Supreme Court’s Big Labor Case Is About Free Speech, Not Unions
+—Quoted in Ilya Shapiro and Jayme Weber, “Supreme Court’s Big Labor Case Is About Free Speech, Not Unions“

 Post authored by:

-• R. Scott Clark
+R. Scott Clark

 R.Scott Clark is the President of the Heidelberg Reformation Association, the author and editor of, and contributor to several books and the author of many articles.
-He has taught church history and historical theology since 1997 at Westminster Seminary California.
-He has also taught at Wheaton College, Reformed Theological Seminary, and Concordia University.
-He has hosted the Heidelblog since 2007.
+He is professor emeritus of church history and historical theology at Westminster Seminary California, where he taught for 29 years.
+He also taught at Wheaton College, Reformed Theological Seminary, and Concordia University.
+He has hosted the Heidelblog since 2007 and the Heidelcast since 2009.

 More by R. Scott Clark ›